 Development Policy Financing (DPF) provides rapidly-disbursing financing to help a borrower address actual or anticipated development financing requirements.
 DPF supports borrowers in achieving sustainable, shared growth and poverty reduction through a program of policy and institutional actions aimed at, for example, strengthening public financial management, improving the investment climate, addressing bottlenecks to improve service delivery, and diversifying the economy.
 DPF supports such reforms through non-earmarked general budget financing that is subject to the borrower's own implementation processes and systems.
 The Bank's use of DPF in a country is determined in the context of its Country Engagement.

-The DPF Policy emphasizes country ownership and alignment, stakeholder consultation, donor coordination, and results.
-The Bank determines whether specific policies supported by the operation are likely to have significant poverty and social consequences, especially on poor people and vulnerable groups, and whether specific country policies supported by the operation are likely to cause significant effects on the borrower country's environment, forests, and other natural resources.
+The DPF Policy emphasizes country ownership, stakeholder consultation, donor coordination, and results.
+The Bank determines whether specific policies supported by the operation are likely to have significant poverty and social consequences, especially on poor people and vulnerable groups, whether specific country policies supported by the operation are likely to cause significant effects on the borrower country's environment, forests, and other natural resources, and, starting from July 1, 2023, whether the operation is aligned with the goals of the Paris Agreement.
 DPF can be extended as loans, credits/grants, or guarantees.
+The DPF with a deferred drawdown option for catastrophe risks (Cat DDO) offers contingent financing in the aftermath of natural disasters and health emergencies.
 Funds are made available to the client based on:

 - maintenance of an adequate macroeconomic policy framework, as determined by the Bank with inputs from IMF assessments

 - satisfactory implementation of the overall reform program